Cybernetica Mesopotamica

 Data processing

-There are two sets of programs, one for two of the five domains.
+There are three sets of programs, one for each of three of the project’s domains: sites, texts and bibliography.

-The set of programs for the Texts domain has not been in use in recent years, and needs to be rewritten.
-For the time being, however, we can use the old outputs, which are available in ASCII format.
+(2) The set of programs for the Texts domain has not been in use in recent years, and needs to be rewritten.
+For the time being, however, one can use the old outputs, which are available in ASCII format.

 In the service of the argument